Loopring/protocols/packages/loopring_v3/circuit/statements.md

 The result is enforced to be containable in NUM_BITS_AMOUNT bits.
 The higher the number of iterations, the higher the accuracy (and the greater the cost).

+# Merkle tree

 ## MerklePathSelector statement

-A valid instance of an MerklePathSelector statement assures that given an input of:
+A valid instance of a MerklePathSelector statement assures that given an input of:

 - input: F
 - sideNodes: F[3]